•Classes •Concerts •Competition

 Join us in 2021, won't you?

-Our 2021 concerts are planned to be virtual.
-1 or more might be broadcast from the sanctuary of St. Philip Presbyterian Church.
-The acoustics are wonderful for guitar performances, whether you are watching soloists or ensembles.
+Our 2021 concerts will be live streamed.
+One or more will be broadcast from the Sanctuary of St. Philip Presbyterian Church.
+The acoustics are superb for all classical guitar performances – solo or ensemble.
 Some performances will include other instruments, but we always feature the guitar.

 "Brazilian-born, 2010 ASCAP Young Jazz Composer Award Winner Gabriel Santiago is a Composer/Arranger/ Acoustic and Electric Guitar Player with 10 albums (including CDs and DVDs) released.